 Plot commands are maintained in a plot history for each window, ensuring that all your plotting within a session is preserved.
 To navigate the history, use the arrow buttons on the plot window toolbar, or Ctrl+Alt+F11 and Ctrl+Alt+F12.
 You can also remove single plots or clear all plots from the window again using toolbar buttons or the R Tools > Plots menu commands.

-To open a plot in its associated window, double-clicking that plot, select it and then select the Show Plot toolbar button, or right-click and select Show Plot.
+To open a plot in its associated window, double-click that plot, select it, and then select the Show Plot toolbar button or right-click and select Show Plot.
 You can also select an individual plot and copy, cut, or delete from the right-click context or Edit menus.

 The lifetime of your plot history across all windows is bound to the lifetime of your interactive R session.
-If you reset your R session, or exit and restart Visual Studio, your plot history will be reset.
+If you reset your R session, or exit and restart Visual Studio, your plot history is reset.